Tasks and Limits#

 PostureTask

-Pulls toward reference configuration
+Biases toward a reference configuration

-Redundancy resolution, manipulation with a “home” pose
+Redundancy resolution, manipulation with a preferred pose

-Fixing Singularities
+Fixing Singularities#

 DampingTask penalizes large values of Δq: